A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Methodology

-After the construction of the two graphs, we perform graph convolution operations within the two GNNs respectively to extract richer spatial features.
-Generally, GNNs perform a feature transformation on $X \in \mathbb{R}^{N \times F_d}$ and produce an output $Y\in \mathbb{R}^{N \times d}$, where $d$ represents the output feature dimension.
-We adopt the popular graph convolutional networks (GCNs)\cite{kipf2016gcn} and the transformation of the feature between adjacent layers of GCNs can be written as follows:
+After the construction of the two graphs, we perform graph convolution operations in the two GNNs to extract richer spatial features.
+Generally, graph convolution performs feature transformation on input $(\boldsymbol{X},\boldsymbol{A})$, $\boldsymbol{X} \in \mathbb{R}^{N \times F}$, $\boldsymbol{A}\in \mathbb{R}^{N \times N}$.
+We adopt the widely used SGC\cite{SGC} for graph convolution and modify it to incorporate multi-level graph information.
+The graph convolution operation in HybGNN is defined as: